milesmcc/a17t/docs/interaction/field.md

 # Variants

-Fields have full tone and priority support.
+Fields have full tone, priority, and disabling support.
 Priorities are communicated through elevation.

 {% for priority in site.priorities %}
 ###### {{priority|capitalize}} Priority